hspen4/Minesweeper/README.md

 # Minesweeper
-A minesweeper game in MATLAB
+A minesweeper game in MATLAB, run minesweeper.m to play.